36 Signature Cocktail Ideas Your Guests Will Be Obsessed With

 Feel free to serve hot or cold or adjust the fruits to your liking (apples, kumquats—whatever your heart desires).
 You just need some dry white wine, fresh fruit juice, cinnamon sticks, and the rest is up to you.

-Perfect for a chilly fall or winter wedding, a spiked apple cider with cinnamon, fresh ginger, dark rum and an orange will pack a punch.
+Perfect for a chilly fall or winter wedding, a spiked apple cider with cinnamon, fresh ginger, dark rum and an orange will pack a punch (literally).

 Fruity and fresh, watermelon mojitos will taste like summer (and they'll definitely impress your guests).
 All you need is simple syrup, mint leaves, lime juice, white rum, soda and fresh watermelon.

-Yes, two ingredients.
+Two ingredients.
 It's almost too easy—and delicious.
-Simply grab your favorite champagne, sparkling wine or prosecco.
+For this easy wedding cocktail, simply grab your favorite champagne, sparkling wine or prosecco.
 Mix with scoops of sorbet or top with fresh fruit if you're feeling fancy.

-Trying to serve your wedding guests on a budget?
+Trying to cut down on the cost of alcohol for your wedding?
 We get it.
 Margs are so affordable, you'll want to make them again and again.
 All you need is limes, water and tequila (and jalapeno if you want to make them spicy).

 Yes, "slush" is short for slushy, so get the shaved ice ready for this boozy treat everyone will love.
 You'll need fruit juice, simple syrup, fresh lemon juice, ice and the liquor of your choice.
 Garnish with fresh fruit.